artsiomandryianau/credit-history-checking-app/README.md

 DESCRIPTION
 -----------

 This is a bank application capable to create reports or statistics about clients and loans.
 Client info situated in relational MySQL database and loans info - at non-relational MongoDB.
 Client can comunicate only with API Gateway which is single entry point for all users.
-This project is built in microservice arcgitekture.
+This project is built in microservice architekture.
 The services are implemented in Java using Spring boot and Spring Cloud.

 SCHEME
 -------